maptimedavis/MaptimeDavis/Rspatial/NDVI-TimeSeriesR/NDVI-TimeSeriesR.md

 library(scales)
 ```

-Custumized functions
+Custumized Functions
 --------------------

-Here are some functions for this workshop and later you can use freely.
-These functions are developed by us to make ease of analysis.
-In the second part of workshop, we will use these function intensively.
+Here are some functions for this workshop.

 ``` r
 NDVI <- function(X, Y){